-World reactions to the surprise attack by Palestinian Hamas on Israel
+World reaction to surprise attack by Palestinian Hamas on Israel

 Israeli settlers storm Al-Aqsa Mosque complex on fifth day of Sukkot

-Here are reactions to the fighting so far:
+Here is international reaction to the fighting so far:

 Belgium